jgliss/pyplis/README.rst

     git clone https://github.com/jgliss/pyplis.git -b v1.3.0

-  For detailed installation instructions see :ref:`install`
+  For detailed installation instructions see detailed installation instructions below.

 In the following, a brief overview is provided over the most important changes associated with this release.
 Please see latest `changelog <file:///C:/Users/Jonas/repos/pyplis/docs/_build/html/changelog.html#release-1-0-1-1-3-0>`__ for a detailed description of all changes.